Zettlr/zettlr-docs/docs/en/reference/settings.md

 Further, you can **mute non-focused lines** while you are in the distraction free mode.
 This means that Zettlr dims all lines except the one where your cursor is.
 The next option allows you to **automatically close certain character pairs**.

 The third option only applies to users using a keyboard that features the `Home` and `End` keys.
-If you press them, the default CodeMirror behaviour is to move the cursor to the beginning or end respectively of a whole paragraph (i.e.: the beginning and end of a _logical_ line).
+If you press them, the default CodeMirror behaviour is to move the cursor to the beginning or end respectively of a whole paragraph (i.e., the beginning and end of a _logical_ line).
 If you want CodeMirror to only move to the beginning and end of the _visible_ line, make sure to turn off this option.
 If you make use of the hard-wrap feature of Markdown, and always manually wrap a paragraph, this setting won't have any effect for you.

 ### Export